gpontesss/tembici-backend/README.md

 # Backend test
-Completion for the following test: https://github.com/tembici/desafio-backend The proposal for the test is present in 'instructions.md' file.
+Completion for the following test: https://github.com/tembici/desafio-backend The proposal for the test is also present in 'instructions.md' file.

 ## Virtual Environment
 I'm using a python virtual enviroment, python version 3.7.3.
 To create a python virtual envivorment run the following, assuming not having the virtualenv installed on your pc and a *NIX system.